sitarskapage/labguy-server/readme.md

    6. `npm i pm2 -g`
    7. `pm2 start bin/www`
    8. `pm2 save`

-      \*Make sure to replace hostname and check paths

    9. Application should be running in the background now.

 ## Auto-updates